How to Get a Lower APR, or Possibly Not

 I don't have the best credit history.
 A few years ago, when I was unemployed for a few months, I had to consolidate a few credit cards.
 Also, I totally went crazy back in college and rang up some terrible balances paying for other people's stuff.
 Despite this, I always paid off the high balances, and because I've been so responsible since, and because I make a decent income, I have a good credit score, much better than the American average.

-Despite this, I still pay roughly 17% APR on my Capital One credit card.
+Despite this, I still pay roughly 17% APR on one of my credit cards.